-I can’t help but chuckle at the idea that this trinket is just some completely random person who happened to die.
+I can’t help but chuckle at the idea that this trinket is just some completely random person who happened to die while you were sleeping.
 Their spirit found you and is now going to hang out until you decide to use the trinket.

-While Death’s Friend isn’t an earth-shattering ability, it’s a perfect capstone ability that does well in buffing the rest of the Phantom Rogue’s abilities to this point.
+While Death’s Friend isn’t an earth-shattering ability, it’s a perfect capstone feature that does well in buffing the rest of the Phantom Rogue’s kit to this point.

 But these origins can be somewhat difficult to tie in with the party.
 Most parties are inclined towards “good” and the macabre machinations of the Phantom Rogue would certainly raise some eyebrows.